Updating the Self-Hosted Engine

 Note:

 The engine-setup script displays stored configuration values supplied during the initial engine installation process.
-These stored values display when previewing the configuration and may not be up to date if you ran engine-config after installation.
-However, engine-setup will not overwrite your updated values.
+These stored values display when previewing the configuration and might not be up-to-date if you ran engine-config after installation.
+However, engine-setup won't overwrite the updated values.

 For example, if you ran engine-config to update SANWipeAfterDelete to true after installation, engine-setup outputs Default SAN wipe after delete: False in the configuration preview.
-However, engine-setup will not apply this value; rather, it will keep the SANWipeAfterDelete to true setting.
+However, engine-setup won't not apply this value; rather, it keeps the SANWipeAfterDelete=true setting.

 If the update is successful, you will see: